-In Paul’s discussion of this matter (1 Corinthians 11:23ff), he emphasized the importance of having one’s mind riveted on the meaning of the Lord’s death as he participates in this memorial ceremony.
-The Christian must commune with “discernment,” as to the historical reality behind the bread and fruit of the vine in their relation to the Savior’s body and blood; otherwise, he partakes unworthily and comes under strong condemnation (vv.
+In Paul’s discussion of this matter (1 Cor.
+11:23ff), he emphasized the importance of having one’s mind riveted on the meaning of the Lord’s death as he participates in this memorial ceremony.
+The Christian must commune with discernment, as to the historical reality behind the bread and fruit of the vine in their relation to the Savior’s body and blood.
+Otherwise, he partakes unworthily and comes under strong condemnation (vv.
 27-29).

 As noted earlier, Mary was present with the disciples in the upper room in Jerusalem, forty days after the Lord’s death, and ten days before Pentecost.
-The church was established on Pentecost Sunday (cf. Leviticus 23:15-21), ten days after the events mentioned in Acts 1:12-14.
+The church was established on Pentecost Sunday (cf. Lev.
+23:15-21), ten days after the events mentioned in Acts 1:12-14.

 A Mother’s Emotions

 On top of that, Mary was told that her child would be the Son of God, that he would occupy “the throne” of his ancestor, David.
-He would reign over the house of Jacob forever, and his kingdom would be endless (Luke 1:32-33).
+He would reign over the house of Jacob forever, and his kingdom would be endless (Lk.
+1:32-33).
 Her mind must have been whirling.

 A dozen years go by and the child grows.
 It was a delight to watch her perfect son begin to mature, in both body and mind.
 Surely there must have been unusual parental musings along the way.

 Unquestionably Mary’s thoughts on that Pentecost Sunday, as she reflected regarding the body and blood of her son, were more vivid, manifold, personal, and emotional than anything we ever have entertained.
 It would be interesting to try to put ourselves in her place, as much as is possible, in an impossible situation.

-One wonders, for example, whether she might have reflected upon the text from Psalm 40:6, which, in the common Greek Bible (Septuagint) of the day, read: “…a body you did prepare for me.”
+One wonders, for example, whether she might have reflected upon the text from Psalm 40:6, which, in the common Greek Bible (Septuagint) of the day, read: “a body you did prepare for me.”
 The text is even rendered that way in Hebrews 10:5b, a document addressed to Jewish people!

 Had she recalled these words when she first felt the movement of that little body within her womb?
 In turning the pages of her past in memory, did she vividly recall the first glimpse of her newborn’s face?
 Did precious memories linger, of a little hand clutching her finger?
 And what of tiny tears coursing her child’s cheeks?
 Or a strong young man working in a carpenter’s shop?

-And most vividly, she doubtless was unable to dismiss the images of her Lord’s bruised face and the massive wounds carving up his back (Isaiah 53:5; 1 Peter 2:24), as he agonizingly was positioned upon the cross.
-And this to save his mother’s soul from the consequences of her sins (cf. Luke 1:47).
+And most vividly, she doubtless was unable to dismiss the images of her Lord’s bruised face and the massive wounds carving up his back (Isa.
+53:5; 1 Pet.
+2:24), as he agonizingly was positioned upon the cross.
+And this to save his mother’s soul from the consequences of her sins (cf. Lk.
+1:47).

 When she drank of the fruit of the vine, perhaps her mind wandered back to those Old Testament texts foreshadowing the pouring out of his blood.
-He was the fulfillment of the Passover lamb whose blood was shed on the 14th day of the first Hebrew month (Exodus 12:1ff; cf. 1 Cor.
+He was the fulfillment of the Passover lamb whose blood was shed on the fourteenth day of the first Hebrew month (Ex.
+12:1ff; cf. 1 Cor.
 5:7b).

-When Mary kissed away her tiny baby’s tears, could she have imagined the face, bathed in blood and tears, that she would see a third of a century later (Matthew 27:29; Hebrews 5:7)?
+When Mary kissed away her tiny baby’s tears, could she have imagined the face bathed in blood and tears that she would see a third of a century later (Matt.
+27:29; Heb.
+5:7)?
 When she swallowed the juice, did she review the sight of the spear plunging deep into her Savior’s side?